bjekic/WallSegmentation/README.md

  - Folder [Models](https://github.com/bjekic/WallSegmentation/tree/main/Models) consists of 3 seperate .py files: <br/>
    - [resnet.py](https://github.com/bjekic/WallSegmentation/blob/main/Models/resnet.py) - where the ResNet architecture is defined. <br/>
-   - [models.py](https://github.com/bjekic/WallSegmentation/blob/main/Models/models.py) - where the whole PPM architecture for the decoder is defined, the ResNet dilated architecture for the encoder, as well as the class for the Segmentation Module.
+   - [models.py](https://github.com/bjekic/WallSegmentation/blob/main/Models/models.py) - where the whole PPM architecture for the decoder is defined, the ResNet dilated architecture for the encoder, as well as the class for the segmentation module.
 Beside the classes for the different architectures, there are 2 helper functions for instantiating the encoder network as well as the decoder network.<br/>
    - [dataset.py](https://github.com/bjekic/WallSegmentation/blob/main/Models/dataset.py) - where the derived classes of the abstract class [torch.utils.data.Dataset](https://pytorch.org/docs/stable/data.html), are defined.
 Two defined derived classes are classes used for loading the training data, and for loading the validation data.
-The implementation of the TrainDataset and ValDataset are are taken from [CSAILVision/semantic-segmentation-pytorch](https://github.com/CSAILVision/semantic-segmentation-pytorch) and small changes were made.
-The changes made to the original implementations of TrainDataset and ValDataset are for loading only images of interest (images that contain wall segments).
+The implementation of the TrainDataset and ValDataset are taken from [CSAILVision/semantic-segmentation-pytorch](https://github.com/CSAILVision/semantic-segmentation-pytorch) and small changes were made.
+The changes made to the original implementations of TrainDataset and ValDataset are for loading only images of interest (images that contain wall regions).
 Also, inside this folder, an additional function, for differentiating between the images of interest and other images, is implemented. <br/>
  - Folder [Model weights](https://github.com/bjekic/WallSegmentation/tree/main/Model%20weights) - where weights of the trained models are held.<br/>
  - Folder [data](https://github.com/bjekic/WallSegmentation/tree/main/data) - where the database is held, as well as files used for loading the dataset.
 (The Database is not present in the directory due to size) <br/>
  - Folder [cktp](https://github.com/bjekic/WallSegmentation/blob/main/ckpt/README.md) - where checkpoints during training of the models are saved.
 (Because the models are trained, the directory is now empty)<br/>